Mount Horeb, Wisconsin: History

-Norwegian immigration

-The presence of Norwegian immigrants has played a significant factor in the historic and contemporary identity of not only Mount Horeb, but the State of Wisconsin.
-The first Norwegian immigrant to arrive in the Wisconsin Territory was Ole Nattestad, from the Numedal valley east of Telemark in 1838, establishing Jefferson Prairie near Beloit.
-By 1850, 9,467 Norwegians were identified by the federal census, and by the 1870 census, the population had exploded to 59,619.
-Norwegian-immigration historian Odd S. Lovoll observes that by the 1870s, Norwegian immigrants had created significant settlements throughout Wisconsin, particularly in Dane County.
+The presence of Norwegian immigrants played a significant role in the village's growth.
+Norwegian immigration historian Odd S. Lovoll observes that by the 1870s, Norwegian immigrants had created significant settlements throughout Wisconsin, particularly in Dane County.
 In 1871, Andrew Levordson became the first Norwegian immigrant to arrive in Mount Horeb, marking the beginning of this ethnic-group's presence in the village.

-Little Norway

-Although Mount Horeb had large Norwegian and Norwegian-American ethnic populations, the community also chose to display its identity through multiple forms of museums, performances, and tourist oriented ideas.

-The first of which was Little Norway, Wisconsin, near Blue Mounds.
-In 1856, Osten Olson Haugen and his family, who emigrated from Tinn, Telemark, Norway, established a forty-acre farmstead.
-In 1926, Isak J Dahle, an insurance agent from Chicago, Illinois, but who was raised in Mount Horeb, purchased the site and renamed the farmstead Nissedahle.
-The name is a play on words.
-Nisse (see Tomte), in Norwegian folklore traditions, are playful elves that provide assistance to humans when kept in good spirit.
-While the Norwegian word "Nissedal" translates into "Valley of the Elves," Dahle chose to incorporate his last name into valley, therefore, "Nissedahle."
-Over the years, Dahle converted the site into a living history museum, creating an idealized folk version of Norway.
+In 1856, Osten Olson Haugen and his family, who emigrated from Tinn, Norway, established a forty-acre farmstead between Mount Horeb and Blue Mounds, Wisconsin.
+In 1926, Isak J. Dahle of Mount Horeb purchased the site and renamed the farmstead "Nissedahle".
+Over the years, Dahle converted the site into the Little Norway, Wisconsin living history museum, creating an idealized folk version of Norway.
 The site was opened to the public in 1934.
-One of the most striking features of Little Norway was the replica of the 12th century "Stavkirke," a Christian Norwegian stave church.
-This structure was built in Trondheim, Norway for the 1893 World's Columbian Exposition in Chicago, Illinois.
-Eventually, it would be purchased by the Wrigley family, and later gifted to Dahle in 1935.
-The stave church housed over 7,000 individual artifacts.
-Little Norway became a major attraction in the area, and guests were invited to participate in educational activities as they explored the open air museum as it told the story of immigrant Norwegian and Norwegian rural life.
-After eighty-five years, Little Norway closed its doors due to financial reasons.
-Many of the objects in the museum were auctioned to historical preservation and interpretation organizations, and the stave church returned to Norway.
-Today, visitors to the Driftless Historium in Mount Horeb can take virtual, 3-D tours of the stave church.
+Little Norway became a major attraction in the area, and guests were invited to participate in educational activities as they explored the open-air museum.
+Little Norway closed in 2012, and visitors to the Driftless Historium in Mount Horeb can take virtual tours of the stave church.